Live attenuated influenza (flu) vaccine

 Children 5 to 17 years of age who are household contacts of those who are at high risk of serious illness from influenza should also get the vaccine.
 A list of those at high risk of serious influenza illness is provided in HealthLinkBC File #12d Inactivated Influenza (Flu) Vaccine.

-Adults 18-59 years of age with intense fear of needles may also get LAIV if they are unwilling to get the inactivated influenza vaccine.
-However, the inactivated influenza vaccine is recommended for adults because it provides better protection against influenza infection than the live vaccine.
+Adults 18-59 years of age with intense fear of needles may get LAIV if they are unwilling to get the inactivated influenza vaccine.
+However, the inactivated influenza vaccine is recommended for adults because it provides better protection against influenza infection than the live vaccine in this age group.

 How is the vaccine given?

-LAIV is given as an intranasal spray into both nostrils.
+LAIV is given as a spray into both nostrils.
 Children 9 years of age and older need 1 dose of vaccine.
-Children 2 to 8 years of age who have never received a seasonal influenza vaccine need 2 doses.
-The second dose of vaccine is important to raise their level of protection and should be given 4 weeks after the first dose.
+Children 2 to 8 years of age who have never received an influenza vaccine need 2 doses given 4 weeks apart.
+The second dose improves their level of protection.

 What are the benefits of getting the vaccine?